kaiachain/kaia/kaiax/gov/headergov/README.md

 ### governance_myVotes

-Returns all votes that the node casted and will cast.
+Returns all votes that the node casted in this epoch and will cast when it becomes a proposer.

 - Parameters: none
 - Returns